raspberrypilearning/jazzy-jumpers/en/step_4.md

 ---
 title: Answer
 ---
-Absolutely nothing!
+Absolutely nothing happens!
 This is because you haven't told the parts of the jumper what to do when they hear this broadcast, so they won't do anything yet.
 Let's tell them what to do.
 --- /collapse ---

 + Click on the **jumper** sprite in the "Sprites" panel